 10 ways to overcome loneliness in a relationship

 A relationship feeling lonely is a sign that it is time for a change.
 Here are some actions steps you can take to offer you some relief.

 - See a couples therapist or counselor

 - Make your relationship a priority

-- Practice Self-Care and address your own needs
+- Practice Self-Care and spend healthy alone time addressing your own needs

 - Share your concerns.
 Your partner may be unaware of how you are feeling.